nilcons/ZMB/README.md

 # Routes

-The goal of this project, is to add route data to the system.
-With this, then can more complicated pathings can be built and saved, and the km length of them can be calculated.
+The goal of this project, is to add route data to Dreischeibe.
+Using the route data, the user should be able to build up pathings, save those and compute the KM length for them.

-This part of the project, should support importing route data from multiple locations: e.g. SBB and by-hand entry.
+We need to support importing route data from multiple providers: e.g. SBB and by-hand entry.

+In this document, we will discuss the data model and file formats.

 # Terminology, entities